 Step 5: Board Certification

 Although board certification in Dermatology isn't technically required for obtaining a professional medical license, it is a desirable credential that demonstrates knowledge and exceptional expertise.
-Nearly every hospital, clinic or educational institution demands board certification for employment.
+Nearly every hospital, clinic or educational institution demands physicians become board-certified to gain employment as a Dermatologic specialist after residency.

 Certification for Dermatology residents can be obtained through several governing bodies including the American Board of Dermatology (ABD) and the American Osteopathic Board of Dermatology.